noahehall/theBookOfNoah/linux/docker/docker.md

   docker-machine env --shell bash mach1

   # activate mach1
+  # all future docker cmds connect to this
   eval $(docker-machine env mach1)

   # activate mach0manager as a manager in a swarm cluster